ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/kafka-queue-sink.markdown

 To create the Sink task:

-* Create a `QueueSinkScript` instance with a transformation script that constructs RavenDB documents from read queue messages.
+* Create `QueueSinkScript` instances to define scripts with which the task can process retrieved messages, apply JavaScript commands, construct documents and store them in RavenDB.
   {CODE define-kafka-sink-script@Server\OngoingTasks\QueueSink\QueueSink.cs /}

-* Prepare a `QueueSinkConfiguration`object with the sink task configuration, collecting the connection string and the transformation script.
+* Prepare a `QueueSinkConfiguration`object with the sink task configuration.

     `QueueSinkConfiguration` properties: